qubole/presto-kinesis/README.md

 Kinesis is Amazon’s fully managed cloud-based service for real-time processing of large, distributed data streams.

-Analogous to Kafka connector, this connector allows the use of Kinesis streams as tables in Presto, such that each data-blob in kinesis stream is presented as a row in Presto.
-Streams can be live: rows will appear in query results as data is pushed into the stream, and disappear as they are dropped once their time expires.
+This connector allows the use of Kinesis streams as tables in Presto, such that each data-blob (message) in a kinesis stream is presented as a row in Presto.
+A flexible table mapping approach lets us treat fields of the messages as columns in the table.

 Under the hood, a Kinesis shard iterator is used to retrieve the records, along with a series of getRecords calls.
-The shard iterator starts by default 24 hours before the current time and works its way forward (this is configurable now, so we can change it as needed).
+The shard iterator starts by default 24 hours before the current time and works its way forward (this is configurable now, so it can changed  as needed).
 To be able to query a stream, table mappings are needed as explained in [Table Definition] (https://github.com/stitchfix/presto-kinesis/wiki/Table-Definitions).
 These table definitions can be stored on Amazon S3 (preferred) or stored in a local directory on each Presto node.